Terms and Conditions

 The Company processes personal data on the following lawful bases:

-• Contract performance: to operate accounts, process Orders, and provide Platform services.
+Contract performance: to operate accounts, process Orders, manage invoicing, and provide Platform services.

-• Legal obligation: where required by applicable law.
+Legal obligation: where required by applicable law, including DAC-7 reporting and tax record retention.

-• Consent: for marketing communications and, where applicable, for use of data in AI model improvement (separate consent will be requested for this purpose).
+Consent: for marketing communications and, where applicable, for use of data in AI model improvement.

-Account data is retained for the duration of the User’s account and for a period of 5 years thereafter to comply with tax and legal obligations.
-Order records and Deliverables are retained for 5 years.
+Account data is retained for the duration of the User’s account and for a period of 6 years thereafter to comply with Spanish tax and commercial law obligations (Article 30, Código de Comercio).
+Order records, Deliverables, and invoices are retained for 6 years.
 Users may request deletion of personal data in accordance with the Privacy Policy, subject to legal retention obligations.

 In the event of the Company ceasing operations or significantly discontinuing the Platform, the Company will provide Users with at least 30 days’ notice and reasonable opportunity to download or export their content and account data before access is terminated.